bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - Bytecode analyzers to detect changes in the build.

 ## Current Status
-As of September 27th 2024, the project is in progress ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).
+As of October 10th 2024, the project is in final stages ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).

 All present tests are passing in the CI, and support is added for Scala 3 syntax in build files.

-The only remaining task is general cleanup.

-In progress:
-- 🛠️ Cleanup compiler warnings for outdated syntax.
+Rebasing is done to keep up with latest changes before Mill 0.12.0 releases.

 Done:
 - ✅ Check that bytecode analyzers work with Scala 3